Do you need to provide your website visitors, customers, or clients with directions to your store, office, or business location?

 For this tutorial, we are going to use a free WordPress plugin called MapPress Easy Google Maps to add maps and driving directions for your site visitors.

-(MapPress Easy Google Maps – WordPress mapping plugin)
+(MapPress Easy Google Maps mapping plugin for WordPress)

 This plugin allows you to create great-looking Google Maps and driving directions and easily add them to your WordPress site.